June 10, 2024

 same physician or other qualified healthcare professional (QHP).

-• If performing repeat procedures on the same day by the same physician or
+• Claim submission instructions if performing repeat procedures on the same day by the same physician or other QHP:

 • Documentation must support the use of the modifier.

-77- Repeat Procedure by Another Physician or Other Qualified Health Care
+CPT Modifier 77- Repeat Procedure by Another Physician or Other Qualified Health Care Professional

 • A change in diagnosis resulting from a second interpretation